ybr-nx/laravel-mariadb/README.md

 # laravel-mariadb
-Add MariaDB JSON select support to Laravel
+Add MariaDB JSON support to Laravel.
+Requires at least MariaDB 10.2.

 #### Install
 Using composer: